sksoumik/programming_notes/README.md

 | DFS is more suitable when there are solutions away from source. | BFS is more suitable for searching vertices which are closer to the given source. |
 | when we want to know the all possible results                | when we want to find the shortest path (simple graph). we usually use bfs,it can guarantee the 'shortest'. |

+# What is gradient

+A **gradient** is a derivative of a function that has more than one input variable.

+# Data standardization vs Normalization

+**Normalization** typically means rescales the values into a **range of [0,1]**.

+**Standardization**: typically means rescales data to have a **mean of 0** and a **standard deviation of 1** (unit variance).

+# Why do we normalize data

+For machine learning, every dataset does not require normalization.
+It is required only when features have different ranges.

+For example, consider a data set containing two features, age(x1), and income(x2).
+Where age ranges from 0–100, while income ranges from 0–20,000 and higher.
+Income is about 1,000 times larger than age and ranges from 20,000–500,000.
+So, these two features are in very different ranges.
+When we do further analysis, like multivariate linear regression, for example, the attributed income will intrinsically influence the result more due to its larger value.
+But this doesn’t necessarily mean it is more important as a predictor.

+Because different features do not have similar ranges of values and hence **gradients may end up taking a long time** and can oscillate back and forth and take a long time before it can finally **find its way to the global/local minimum**.
+To overcome the model learning problem, we normalize the data.
+We make sure that the different features take on similar ranges of values so that **gradient descents can converge more quickly**.

+# When Should You Use Normalization And Standardization

+**Normalization** is a good technique to use when you do not know the distribution of your data or when you know the distribution is not Gaussian (a bell curve).
+Normalization is useful when your data has varying scales and the algorithm you are using does not make assumptions about the distribution of your data, such as k-nearest neighbors and artificial neural networks.

+**Standardization** assumes that your data has a Gaussian (bell curve) distribution.
+This does not strictly have to be true, but the technique is more effective if your attribute distribution is Gaussian.
+Standardization is useful when your data has varying scales and the algorithm you are using does make assumptions about your data having a Gaussian distribution, such as linear regression, logistic regression, and linear discriminant analysis.

+Normalization -> Data distribution is not Gaussian (bell curve).

+Standardization -> Data distribution is Gaussian (bell curve).

+# Vanishing Gradient Problem

+As more layers using certain activation functions are added to neural networks, the **gradients of the loss function approaches zero**, making the network hard to train.

+However, when *n* hidden layers use an activation like the sigmoid function, *n* small derivatives are multiplied together.
+Thus, the gradient decreases exponentially as we propagate down to the initial layers.

+The simplest solution is to use other activation functions, such as ReLU, which doesn’t cause a small derivative.

+# Why ReLU

+ **ReLu is** faster to compute than the **sigmoid** function, and its derivative **is** faster to compute.
+This makes a significant difference to training and inference time for neural networks.

+Main benefit is that the derivative/gradient of ReLu is either 0 or 1, so multiplying by it won't cause weights that are further away from the end result of the loss function to suffer from the vanishing gradient.

 # PyTorch Tutorial

 See some great resources [here](static/pytorch tutorials.pdf)